dcunited001/dcunited001.github.io/_drafts/facets-of-greatness.md

 to sort through all that and understand their incentives, behavior, beliefs and signaling to find the truth.

+- how to acquire knowledge quickly
+  - intelligence as the set of knowledge to enable you to acquire, process, prioritize and analyze the important information.
+    - notes from my youtube video

 ## Vision

 apple 1984 commercial